 The aim of this course is to provide an introduction to some fundamental issues and algorithms in artificial intelligence (AI).
 The course approaches AI from an algorithmic, computer science-centric perspective; relatively little reference is made to the complementary perspectives developed within psychology, neuroscience or elsewhere.
-The course aims to provide some fundamental tools and algorithms required to produce AI systems able to exhibit limited human-like abilities, particularly in the form of problem solving by search, representing and reasoning with knowledge, planning, and learning.
-Historically this corresponds roughly to the era prior to when probability became the standard method for dealing with the crucial concept of uncertainty.
-More recent material on uncertain reasoning is covered in Artificial Intelligence II.
+The course aims to provide some fundamental tools and algorithms required to produce AI systems able to exhibit limited human-like abilities, particularly in the form of problem solving by search, game-playing, representing and reasoning with knowledge, planning, and learning.

 - Introduction.
 Alternate ways of thinking about Al. Agents as a unifying view of Al systems.
-The basic structure of an agent.
-Interaction of an agent with the environment.
-Assessment of agents.
-What does this course cover, and what is left out?
-[1 lecture] - Search I. How can search serve as a fundamental paradigm for intelligent problem-solving?
+[1 lecture] - Search I. Search as a fundamental paradigm for intelligent problem-solving.
 Simple, uninformed search algorithms.
 Tree search and graph search.
+[1 lecture] - Search II.
 More sophisticated heuristic search algorithms.
 The A algorithm and its properties.
 Improving memory efficiency: the IDA and recursive best first search algorithms.
 Local search and gradient descent.
-[2 lectures] - Search II.
+[1 lecture] - Game-playing.
 Search in an adversarial environment.
-Computer game playing.
 The minimax algorithm and its shortcomings.
 Improving minimax using alpha-beta pruning.
-[1 lecture]

-- Constraint satisfaction problems (CSPs).
+[1 lecture] - Constraint satisfaction problems (CSPs).
 Standardising search problems to a common format.
 The backtracking algorithm for CSPs.
 Heuristics for improving the search for a solution.
 Forward checking, constraint propagation and arc consistency.
+[1 lecture]

+- Backjumping in CSPs.
 Backtracking, backjumping using Gaschnig's algorithm, graph-based backjumping.
-[2 lectures] - Knowledge representation and reasoning I. How can we represent and deal with commonsense knowledge and other forms of knowledge?
+[1 lecture] - Knowledge representation and reasoning I. How can we represent and deal with commonsense knowledge and other forms of knowledge?
 Semantic networks, frames and rules.
 How can we use inference in conjunction with a knowledge representation scheme to perform reasoning about the world and thereby to solve problems?
 Inheritance, forward and backward chaining.
 [1 lectures] - Knowledge representation and reasoning II.
 Knowledge representation and reasoning using first order logic.
 The frame, qualification and ramification problems.
 The situation calculus.
-[2 lectures] - Planning.
-Methods for planning in advance how to solve a problem.
+[1 lectures] - Planning I. Methods for planning in advance how to solve a problem.
 The STRIPS language.
 Achieving preconditions, backtracking and fixing threats by promotion or demotion: the partial-order planning algorithm.
-[1 lecture] - Learning.
-A brief introduction to supervised learning from examples.
+[1 lecture] - Planning II.
+Incorporating heuristics into partial-order planning.
+Planning graphs.
+The GRAPHPLAN algorithm.
+Planning using propositional logic.
+Planning as a constraint satisfaction problem.
+[1 lecture] - Neural Networks I. A brief introduction to supervised learning from examples.
 Learning as fitting a curve to data.
 The perceptron.
 Learning by gradient descent.
+[1 lecture] - Neural Networks II.
 Multilayer perceptrons and the backpropagation algorithm.
-[2 lectures]
+[1 lecture]